 The way glass interacts with light affects how a framed piece looks and feels.
 Glare, reflections, and distortion can alter colors, making the artwork harder to see and appreciate.

-• Show what each type looks like: Use framed samples or a sample wall to compare glass types side by side.
-Let customers view them under store lighting or near a window — museum glass cuts almost all reflection, while regular and UV-filtering glass still produce a noticeable glare.
+- Show what each type looks like.
+Use framed samples or a sample wall to compare glass types side by side.
+Let customers view them under store lighting or near a window.
+Nonglare glass and museum glass cut almost all reflections, while acrylic, regular and basic UV-filtering glass still produce a noticeable glare.

-• Use real lighting to prove the point: Tilt framed samples under showroom conditions or near natural light so customers can see how museum glass keeps the focus on the art, not the glare.
+- Use real lighting to prove the point.
+Tilt framed samples under showroom conditions or near natural light so customers can see how museum glass keeps the focus on the art, not the glare.
+Ask customers what lighting conditions their piece will be displayed in so you can create an example based on their individual needs.

 These side-by-side comparisons make the impact of glazing easy to understand during a framing consultation.
 When customers can see how each glass type performs in real light, the value of an upgrade speaks for itself.